Age of Consent Laws Across the US (Is It Illegal to Date a Minor?)

 Empowering Youth: Education and Prevention Strategies

-Here are some key strategies for preventing legal issues related to sexual activity and promoting education on consent and healthy relationships:
+Here are some key strategies to prevent legal issues about sexual activity.
+They also promote education on consent and healthy relationships:

-- Open Communication with Parents: Parents should discuss relationships openly and provide resources on relevant laws.
+• Open Communication with Parents: Parents should discuss relationships and share relevant laws.

 Related Articles: